 "We just pay for support in addition to our licensing."

 "Pricing is one of the features of the product that influence customers to use the product."

 "The price is good they are very comparative."

 "The price of the maintenance support is too expensive."

 "Compared to other similar solutions on the market, I think it's over-priced."

 A10 Networks' application networking, load balancing and DDoS protection solutions accelerate and secure data center applications and networks of thousands of the world's largest enterprises, service providers, and hyper scale web providers.

+NGINX is the world’s most popular all‑in‑one application delivery platform for the modern application development.
 NGINX Plus adds enterprise-ready features for, such as , , , and to give you the freedom to innovate without being constrained by infrastructure.